raspberrypilearning/temperature-log/software.md

-# Software Installation
+# Software installation

-To install the software you need, run the following command in LXTerminal:
+To install the software you need, run the following command in the terminal:

 ```bash
 sudo apt-get install python3-matplotlib